What is California Dream Act?

 - Satisfaction of either of the followings:

-- attended a combination of California high school, adult school, and California Community College for the equivalent of three years or more,2 or
+- attended a combination of California high school, adult school, and California Community College for the equivalent of three years or more, or

-- attained credits earned in California from a California high school equivalent to three or more years of full-time high school course work and attended a combination of elementary elementary, middle and/or high schools in California for a total of three or more years
+- attained credits from CA high school equivalent to three or more years of high school course work and attended a combination of elementary schools, middle and/or high schools in California for a total of three or more years

 - Will register or enroll in an accredited and qualifying California college or university.